What is Account Reconciliation?

 8. If the Balances match, the process is complete

-Tips for Ensuring Accurate Account Reconciliation
+Tips for Ensuring Accurate Balance Sheet Accounts Reconciliation

 When producing annual accounts, it is vital to reconcile accounts regularly, at least at year-end.
 Before you start, ensure you have all the relevant documentation to hand in for the reconciliation process; you will need credit card statements, bank statements or supplier statements.

+Compare the closing balances between the accounting software and the source documents.
 If there are any discrepancies, investigate and correct them; this may involve journal entries or adding transactions.

 If you need to add transactions, ensure you have the cash receipts, debit card receipts or supplier statements.
 If you are using a good accounting software package, it can be stored within the software.